 Is COVID-19 keeping you home with a dog who needs help?
-We are currently offering remote behavior consults for the following challenges:
+We are currently offering both in person and remote behavior consults for the following challenges:

 - Aggressive or reactive behavior towards people or other animals